New Article in Antipode

 The New Zealand Office of the Privacy Commissioner invited members of the ANU Justice and Technoscience Lab to speak about our collaborative research, including our … Continue Reading New Zealand Privacy Week Panel

-Our special theme on data, power, and racial formation, which I co-edited with Renee Shelby, has been published.
-It is free to access thanks to … Continue Reading Special Theme on Data, Power, and Racial Formation
+Our special thematic issue on data, power, and racial formation, which I co-edited with Renee Shelby, has been published.
+It is free to access thanks … Continue Reading Thematic Issue on Data, Power, and Racial Formation

-I am a Professor at the Australian National University (ANU), where I serve as Director of RegNet, the ANU School of Regulation and Global Governance, and lead the Justice and Technoscience Lab (JusTech).
-I am also an Adjunct Professor at Arizona State University and the University of Waterloo.
+I am a Professor at RegNet, the Australian National University (ANU) School of Regulation and Global Governance, where I serve as Director and lead the Justice and Technoscience Lab.
+I am also a Chief Investigator on the ANU Humanising Machine Intelligence Grand Challenge project and an Adjunct Professor at Arizona State University and University of Waterloo.

-Working across disciplines, I study how science and technology contribute to the governance of persons and populations, with a focus on the implications for health, safety, and well-being.
-My research and publications span issues of biometric surveillance, criminalization, data governance, human enhancement, injury, policing technologies, and regulatory science.
-My teaching reflects this range: I have taught courses on crime and deviance, gender, law and regulation, social theory, sport, and technoscience.
+Working across disciplines, I study how science and technology are contributing to changes in the governance of health, safety, and well-being.
+My research and publications span issues of criminalization, data governance, human enhancement, injury, regulatory science, and surveillance.
+My teaching reflects this range: I have taught courses in criminology, gender studies, law and regulation, social theory, and sociology.

 You must be logged in to post a comment.